pulkit0512/ParallelAndAsynchronousProgramming/ReadMe.md

 - Parallel Streams don't have option to use a User Defined Thread Pool.
 Whereas in Completable Future we can create user defined Thread Pools using Executors.
 - Executors.newFixedThreadPool(Runtime.getRuntime().availableProcessors());

+## Async() Overloaded Functions
+#### Regular Functions
+- thenCombine()
+- thenApply()
+- thenCompose()
+- thenAccept()

+#### Async Functions
+- thenCombineAsync()
+- thenApplyAsync()
+- thenComposeAsync()
+- thenAcceptAsync()

+Async() Overloaded Functions
+- Using async() functions allows you to change the thread of execution
+- Use this when you have blocking operations in your CompletableFuture pipeline.
+- It doesn't guarantee to switch the thread, only switches thread if there is a blocking call.
+- Will give same result, but under the hood execution will be different.
+It will try to execute different tasks on different threads.